jesusfvj/toDoer-back/README.md

 ## Usage

 1. Start the server: `npm start`
-3. Find the .env example file and create your own .env following the indications.
+2. Find the .env example file and create your own .env with your own variables
+3. Connect to MongoDB
-2. Access the API at `http://localhost:your-chosen-port/api-endpoints`
+4. Access the API at `http://localhost:your-chosen-port/api-endpoints`

 ## API Endpoints